supasuma/CV/README.md

 ### Communication

-My diversity of roles and environments has cultivated an effective and adaptive communication style.
-From 4 years spent in Recruitment and HR roles to supply work as a Teaching Asssistant in a school for children with severe & profound learning difficulties.
+* A diversity of roles and environments has cultivated an effective and adaptive communication style.
-* Recruitment/HR roles inherently require frequent and effective communication between candidates and the company, including interviewing.
+* Recruitment/HR roles (3.5 years) inherently require frequent and effective communication between candidates and the company, including interviewing.
-* As a supply Teaching Assistant I was given no training or orientation, to ensure high performance communication was a necessity.
+* As a supply Teaching Assistant in a school for children with severe & profound learning difficulties I was given no training or orientation, to ensure high performance communication was a necessity.
 An offer of a permanent supply role in this case demonstrates my effective communication.
-* Finally as a junior project manager at an established tech start-up (WM360) effective written and spoken communication was essential in keeping projects on track and clients informed.
-Communication with clients took the form of weekly highlight reports and phone calls where ever necessary.
-For instance, A project we were running at a discount for Guinness Partnerships began to run over budget.
-It was necessary in this case that I diplomatically communicate we could no longer accommodate changes without incurring a cost and this was accepted without incident.
+* As a Junior Project Manager at an established tech start-up (WM360) effective written and spoken communication was essential and took the form of weekly highlight reports and phone calls where ever necessary.
+In one case where we were running at a discount for a client (Guinness Partnerships) it was necessary that I diplomatically communicate we could no longer accommodate changes without incurring a cost.
+This was accepted without incident.

 ### Adaptability